Drusilla Beyfus: Background

+Beyfus was widowed in 2004.
+She died at home in London, on 26 February 2026, at the age of 98, 3 days before her 99th birthday.

 Career

 After leaving finishing school, Beyfus began her writing career writing women's columns at the Reading Mercury and the Berkshire Chronicle.
 As a young journalist, 19 year old Beyfus was sent to Berlin in 1948 by the Daily Express to cover the Berlin blockade.
-In the 1960s, she contributed a chapter to Len Deighton’s London Dossier, a guide book to 'modern' London.
+In the 1960s, she contributed a chapter to Len Deighton's London Dossier, a guide book to modern London.
 She was later a features editor at Vogue.

-As an etiquette writer, Beyfus has contributed to over 60 different magazine and has published books on the topics of modes and manners.
+As an etiquette writer, Beyfus contributed to over 60 different magazines and published books on the topics of modes and manners.
+Her books were issued and reissued in multiple editions from 1956 to 1996, showing how what was considered good manners and proper behavior changed over the decades and generaions.

-Beyfus was also formerly a senior tutor at Central Saint Martin’s College of Art and Design.
+Beyfus was also once a senior tutor at Central Saint Martin's College of Art and Design.